platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v3.md

 };
 ```

-If it is similar to the above and you’re running a strapi v3 application, please follow these [instructions](https://docs.platform.sh/gettingstarted/developing/local-development.html).
+If it is similar to the above and you’re running a Strapi v3 application, please follow these [instructions](https://docs.platform.sh/gettingstarted/developing/local-development.html).